 We acknowledge and value the image of God in all people, everywhere.
 We believe all of us are created to live deeply with one another, to carry each other’s burdens, to share our possessions, to pray for and confess our sins to each other, to suffer and celebrate together.
 In a harsh and often unforgiving world, we believe the church must always be the place where people can find, receive, and give grace.
 In these honest, loving relationships God transforms us and truth becomes a reality.
 One of the primary metaphors for the church is that of a family.
 As family, each person has a part to play and a gift to share that contributes to the whole.
 The way of Jesus cannot be lived alone – we need people of different ages, backgrounds, and passions to shape our community.

 We affirm the central truths of historic orthodox Christian faith.
 We see ourselves in a long line of generations taking part in the ongoing conversation between God and humanity.
 The Scriptures are the voices of many who have come before us, inspired, and carried by God to pass along their poems, stories, accounts, and letters of response in relationship with each other and the living God.
 We are part of an ancient stream moving toward a glorious future, and always want to remember God’s faithfulness in our stories and in the lives of those who have walked before us.

 All Are Welcome

 At South Fellowship Church, we welcome people from all backgrounds and at any spiritual level.
-Our functions and services are open to any person who is willing to come and explore the Christian faith.
+Our gatherings are open to anyone interested in exploring the Christian faith.
 Our aim, in everything we do, is to help people live in the way of Jesus with the heart of Jesus.
-We believe that Jesus’ life was not only necessary for our salvation but it was also an invitation to live as he lived.
+We believe that Jesus’ life and death was not only necessary for our salvation, but it was also an invitation to live as he lived.
 We long to become more like him and help others do the same because that is ultimately what the world needs.

 What We Believe